liferay/liferay-docs/develop/tutorials/articles/maven/creating-liferay-faces-portlets-with-maven.markdown

 ## Creating a Liferay Faces Portlet Plugin

-To create your Liferay Faces portlet plugin project, just follow the [Creating Liferay Maven Plugins from Liferay IDE](/develop/tutorials/-/knowledge_base/creating-liferay-maven-plugins-from-liferay-ide) tutorial or the
+To create your Liferay Faces portlet plugin project, follow the [Creating Liferay Maven Plugins from Liferay IDE](/develop/tutorials/-/knowledge_base/creating-liferay-maven-plugins-from-liferay-ide) tutorial or the
-[Creating Liferay Maven Plugins from the Command Line](/develop/tutorials/-/knowledge_base/creating-liferay-maven-plugins-from-the-command-lin) tutorial, making sure to select *Portlet* as the plugin type, and *JSF 2.x* as the portlet framework.
+[Creating Liferay Maven Plugins from the Command Line](/develop/tutorials/-/knowledge_base/creating-liferay-maven-plugins-from-the-command-lin) tutorial, making sure to select *Portlet* as the plugin type and *JSF 2.x* as the portlet framework.
 Lastly, you'll be required to select a JSF component suite.